ITSLeeds/netvis/README.md

 </div>

-A function that does this would look something like this in R:
+A function that does this would look something like this in:

 ``` r
 scale_line_widths = function(x, max_width, width_multiplier) {